KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/miscellaneous.md

 ------

 This <b>is</b> a private transaction.
-Using zk-SNARK technology inherited from Zcash, this transaction moves funds from one address <b>without leaving any data available in the public domain for later observation.</b>
+Using zk-SNARK technology inherited from Zcash, this transaction moves funds from one address to another <b>without leaving any data available in the public domain for later observation.</b>

-So long as the user does not reveal any information regarding this transaction, no other party may ever know the amount, specific time, or destination of funds in this transaction.
 The user may also consider enhancing their privacy through services such as [Tor](https://www.torproject.org/).

 All privacy from zk-SNARK technology is derived solely as a part of this type of transaction.